rust-lang/rust/text/0000-kinds-of-allocators.md

 ///
 /// Note that:
 ///
-///  * the size of the kind most recently used to allocate the block
+///  * the size of the layout most recently used to allocate the block
 ///    is guaranteed to be in the range `[use_min, use_max]`, and
 ///
 ///  * a lower-bound on `use_max` can be safely approximated by a call to